libmparc/mparc/README.md

 ### Why should I use this library and archive format

 - An archive format, but not just that.
   It's in plain text!
 Not any plain text, ASCII plain text!
   Even binary files are in plain text because we use Base64 encoding on them!
+- Human Readable and Editable;
-- You can manipulate and extract these archives with a text editor, a crc32 encoder (decoder optional, but good for checks) and a base64 encoder/decoder!
+  You can manipulate and extract these archives with a text editor, a crc32 encoder (decoder optional, but good for checks, ok not really) and a base64 encoder/decoder!
+  Format has comments
 - Versatile!
 You can make it into a key value database store somehow.
 Can store literal bytes of structs (uh oh endian problems)!
 - Built in encryption
+- Extensible format;You can add extra fields to the archive

 ### Why shouldn't I use this library and archive format